mpadge/ros-pkg-authors/README.md

 than the primary author.
 The numbers are then converted to relative amounts for each time period, sorted in decreasing order, and then converted to a linear rate of decrease per additional unique contributor.
+This property – referred to from hereon as “non-primary contribution rate” – is strictly negative, but will approach one in the ideal situation of all contributors to a package having equal contributions.
+The more negative the non-primary contribution rate, the more a package is dominated by a single contributor.
 This metric is derived for each package for each quarter in which sufficient data are available.
-Ordered contributions should generally decrease, but *lower* rates of decrease are taken here to imply greater proportions of non-primary contributors.
-The metrics examined throughout the following are thus all negative slopes, with values approaching zero indicating greater proportions of non-primary contributions.

 ``` r
 dat <- readRDS ("results-rstudio.Rds")